NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Appendix_B_-_Config_File.md

-##Data Transfer Tool Configuration File
+###Data Transfer Tool Configuration File
-The DTT allows the ability to save configuration parameters in the format of a flat text file.
+The DTT has the ability to save configuration parameters in the format of a flat text file.

 Example usage:

     gdc-client download d45ec02b-13c3-4afa-822d-443ccd3795ca --config my-dtt-config.dtt

-Example of Configuration File:
+Example of configuration file:

     [upload]
     path = /some/upload/path